Ludy Langer: Swimming and living in Hawaii

 Subsequent to his west coast swimming career at U. Cal Berkeley through 1916, Langer trained and competed as part of the Hawaiian association swimmers preparing for the 1920 Olympics.
 Langer had his primary residence in Hawaii from around August, 1916-January, 1922.
 While in his Senior year at U. Cal Berkeley on February 22, 1916, Langer won the 880-yard freestyle event in Honolulu, with a time of 12:01.2, a new American record.
 From 1916-1920, Langer swam regularly in Hawaii, not infrequently in the Honolulu area.
 Langer received additional coaching nearing the 1920 Olympics from George "Dad" Center of Honolulu's Outrigger Canoe Club who was Head Coach for the 1920 U.S. Olympic Swimming Team, and travelled to both the Olympic Trials and to the Olympics in Antwerp with Langer and the team.
-During his Olympic training in Hawaii, and during Hawaiian competition in the years prior to the 1920 Olympics, Langer was frequently listed as a member of the Hui Nalu swim club.
-He was also occasionally listed as swimming for the Los Angeles Athletic Club where he was again trained by George Freeth between 1913-1915 and later by Vance Veith.
+During his Olympic training in Hawaii, and during Hawaiian competition in the years prior to the 1920 Olympics, Langer was frequently listed as a member of the Hui Nalu swim club coached by Hawaiian native Harvey Chilton.
+Langer was also occasionally listed as swimming for the Los Angeles Athletic Club where he was again trained by George Freeth between 1913-1915 and later by Vance Veith.
 In March 1917, while at U.C.
 Berkeley, Langer won the 500-yard freestyle race at the Pacific Coast Swimming Championship in San Francisco, with a record time of 5:09.4.

 After living in Hawaii for around six years, Langer returned to Los Angeles in January, 1922 to continue swimming for the Los Angeles Athletic Club and to begin work for his new business the Los Angeles Sausage Cover Manufacturing Company, which also made music strings and tennis racket strings.